-2.1 Materials and tools
+2.1 Tools and Materials

-The materials and tools used in this study were to collect rainfall data to analyze rainfall with a certain return period covering a return period of 2 years, 5 years, and 10 years, after which the intensity of rainfall was calculated for the first time the concentration time was calculated.
+The tools and materials using in this study were to collect rainfall data to analyze rainfall with a certain return period covering a return period of 2 years, 5 years, and 10 years, after which the intensity of rainfall was calculated for the first time the concentration time was calculated.
 Then the rainfall intensity intensity (IDF) curve is made and calculate the planned discharge for each certain return period.